5. Painting Legacies. | 4. Retrospective 2007.

 Peter Janney, also writing in Manhattan Arts, calls her "a magical artist.
 Osterweil Weber wants to transform us, alter our perceptions of the everyday and give us a new vision."
 Ed McCormack in Artspeak wrote,

 "Osterweil Weber is an artist who has consistently been in tune with the major movements and trends of the past three decades.
-She is an important contemporary artist from whom we can expect even more startling suprises in future exhibitions."Osterweil Weber has had 15 solo exhibitions and has participated in hundreds of group shows both nationally and internationally.
+She is an important contemporary artist from whom we can expect even more startling surprises in future exhibitions."Osterweil Weber has had 15 solo exhibitions and has participated in hundreds of group shows both nationally and internationally.
 Her paintings hand in many public and private collections including the National Art Museum of Sport, the US Information Agency, the Monmouth Medical Center, Loral Corporation, and the Niarchos family.

 Her paintings and prints have been show at Dyansen Galleries, West Broadway Gallery, Pleisades Gallery, Spectrum Gallery, the Brooklyn and Queens Museums, the Bergen Museum of Arts and Sciences, and others.
 In New Jersey, she has show at Artforms Gallery in Red Bank, Beaurivage Gallery in Rumson, Renee Fossmer Gallery at Papermil, and she participates annually in the Monmouth Festival of Arts and the NJ Center for the Visual Arts.

 Osterweil Weber is listed in Who's Who in America, Who's Who in American Art, the World Who's Who of Women, the Dictionary of International Biography, and Who's Who in Community Service.
-She has undergratuate and graduate degrees from the Pratt Institute.
+She has undergraduate and graduate degrees from the Pratt Institute.

 A former teacher of painting, drawing and design at the Brooklyn Museum, the Parsons School of Design, and the High School of Art and Design, where Osterweil Weber was also assistant principal of art from 1979 to 1990.
 She also was a high school principal in both Port Richmond High School in New York and Monmouth Regional High School in New Jersey.